Italkebby/Mazda-3-tape-md-aux/README.md

 By the way I'm going to summarize down here all info I found:

-First I found a discussion on rx8club.com [link](https://www.rx8club.com/members/willlies-113834/) about developing a system DIY (check [Thank all of y'all](Thanks%20to%20and%20start%20point.png) ).
+First I found a discussion on rx8club.com [link]([https://www.rx8club.com/members/willlies-113834/](https://www.rx8club.com/new-member-forum-197/%2415-aux-solution-tape-md-button-262520/)) about developing a system DIY (check [Thank all of you](Thanks%20to%20and%20start%20point.png) ).
-So I get the code (in Aux_1_1) and I modify a delay from 1700 to 1750.
+So I get the code (in Aux_1_1) and I modify a delay from 1700 to 1750 (check in the code).

 Then I decided to draw a schema about all the parts and how to connect each others.